primasio/daap/README.md

 Although above has used a 'photo' as an example, this protocol could be used for any kind of digital asset.

-We will explain the protocol in detail in the next chapters.

-Currently we have already finished the implementation of this protocol on our own Blockchain platform and have been running tests for quite a while.
-In the future we intend to open source the code and publish it on Github.

-The transfer of ownership is not covered in our protocol since there are already existing solutions for it.
-Our protocol could be easily integrated into existing solutions and we will provide a fully integrated solution in the open sourced codes.

 In our current implementation, [ZoKrates](https://github.com/Zokrates/ZoKrates) is used to develop the protocol, the ZKP algorithm used is [Groth 16](https://eprint.iacr.org/2016/260.pdf).
 The separation of ZKP algorithm and the upper level design allows the easy switch of ZKP algorithms.
 One could easily use [Bellman](https://github.com/zkcrypto/bellman) to replace ZoKrates, or using a more advanced algorithm such as [Bulletproofs](https://github.com/dalek-cryptography/bulletproofs) and [Sonic](https://eprint.iacr.org/2019/099) for better performance and the removal of trusted setup.

 ## Getting Started